isomerpages/moh-upec/_our-work/Community Responsiveness/FAQs on CPR and AED.md

 </div>
 </details>
 <details class="isomer-details">
-<summary><strong>Q: Could the victim accuse a Good Samaritan of molest during the course of the volunteer intervention?</strong>
+<summary><strong>Q: Could the victim accuse a Good Samaritan of molestation during the course of the volunteer intervention?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p><strong>A: </strong>So long as the Good Samaritan renders aid in accordance